raphaelzanco/Portfolio-Manager/README.md

 **📌Warning: This program was built and test in a Linux Environment.
 Unexpected behaviours may occur if runned in a Windows System**

-First and foremost, download all files inside the "Source Code" folder.
-Those .hpp and .cpp are files are the classes which compose this application, acting as the heart of the program.

-Afterwards, download the shell script "compilePortfolioManager.sh": that will save you a lot of time as it automatically will compile all .cpp files and create an executable called "portfolioManager".
+Follow the steps bellow to compile and run the program:

+**1. Download the files**

+Download all .hpp and .cpp the inside the "Source Code" folder as well as the shell script "compilePortfolioManager.sh".

+The .hpp and .cpp files are the heart of this program !
+It won't work without them.
+The shellscript will help you save time and compile all files into an exacutable one.

+Make sure to place them all in the same directory !

+**2. Go to your directory**

+If you didn't open your directory path in your terminal, use the *"cd <directory>"* command to go inside the folder you stored this projects files.

+**3. Make the shell script executable**

+Run the line ahead to make your shell script executable: *"chmod +x compilePortfolioManager.sh"*.

+**4. Compile the program**

+Run the shell script with *"./compilePortfolioManager.sh"*.
+Afterwards, you're expected to receive an executable file called portfolioManager

+**5. Run the application**

+Once the script finishes, start the program with the command *"./portfolioManager"*.

+Now, have a fun time !